 To set Spotify up for the best efficiency on a cellular network, you are going to want to configure a few settings.
 Follow these steps:

-2) Open the Streaming Quality cell.
+2) Open the Music Quality cell.

 3) Set the stream quality to Automatic.

-4) Set the download quality to Extreme.
+4) Optionally, set the download quality to Very High.

 5) Disable the Download Using Cellular option.